DjangoGirls/tutorial/en/django_models/README.md

 Methods often `return` something.
 There is an example of that in the `__str__` method.
 In this scenario, when we call `__str__()` we will get a text (**string**) with a Post title.

+Also notice that both `def publish(self):`, and `def __str__(self):` are indented inside our class.
+Because Python is sensitive to whitespace, we need to indent our methods inside the class.
+Otherwise, the methods won't belong to the class, and you can get some unexpected behavior.

 If something is still not clear about models, feel free to ask your coach!
 We know it is complicated, especially when you learn what objects and functions are at the same time.
 But hopefully it looks slightly less magic for you now!

 ### Create tables for models in your database